 The new digital product passport: we make sustainability visible

 Nowadays, transparency is more important than ever.
-Consumers in particular increasingly want to know how and where the products they buy were made, what they are made of and what properties they have – and ideally, they want this information quickly, easily and without arduous research.
-The new digital product passport (DPP) makes this possible: it shows where a product comes from, what materials it is made of and what sustainability requirements the raw materials meet.
-As a sustainable underwear brand, CALIDA welcomes this step forward and will be rolling out the DPP throughout its entire product range in 2026.
-The goal is to make sustainability visible and verifiable.
+Consumers increasingly want to know how and where the products they buy were made, what they are made of, and what properties they have – ideally quickly, easily, and without extensive research.
+The new Digital Product Passport (DPP) makes this possible: it shows where a product comes from, what materials it is made of, and which sustainability criteria these raw materials meet.
+As a sustainable underwear brand, CALIDA welcomes this development and is planning to introduce the DPP gradually across its assortment starting in 2026.
+Our goal is to make sustainability visible and verifiable.

 by CALIDA